brucechanglongxu/brucechanglongxu.github.io/_posts/2024-11-25-RNA-therapeutics-and-AI.md

 3. We can then use Evo for optimizing codon sequences for therapeutic proteins, and designing mRNA with low immunogenicity by leveraging evolutionary patterns in untranslated regions (UTRs).
 4. We can then predict therapeutic efficacy using Evo's zero-shot capabilities, and validate predictions experimentally by synthesizing the mRNA and measuring protein output and immune response; ultimately designing mRNA vaccines targeting polygenic CVDs, and engineering RNA aptamers to bind and neutralize specific CVD-related targets.

+**Exact Steps**

+1. **Dataset Curation**: We are aiming to curate high quality CVD-specific datasets from GEO, GTEx, and other repositories, where we focus on high-confidence, experimentally validated sequences rather than excessively large datasets (coding regions of key CVD genes, miRNA/mRNA pairs, lncRNAs).
+We do not need large scale retraining as using Evo's base model as a pretrained foundation allows us to capture genomic-scale patterns.
+2. **Optimize Tokens**: We can use Evo's single-nucleotide tokenizer to preprocess sequences to remove redundancies (e.g. repetitive elements or low-complexity regions) to reduce computational overhead.

 The synergy between RNA therapeutics and AI represents a new era in medicine—one where we can decode the molecular language of life and intervene with unprecedented precision.
 In the fight against cardiovascular disease, this partnership holds the promise of transforming care from reactive to proactive, enabling early detection, targeted interventions, and even disease prevention.

 As researchers continue to unravel the mysteries of RNA and harness the power of AI, the dream of curing CVD—and perhaps many other complex diseases—moves closer to reality.
 The future is bright, and it speaks the language of RNA and algorithms.